semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ### Email

-Email integration allows Semgrep to send new findings to an email address of your choice.
+Receive Semgrep findings in an email address of your choice with email integration.

 To set up email integration: